smilebasti/npmGrafStats/README.md

 # npmGrafStats
 NginxProxyManager Grafana Statistic.

-This project analyzes the logs of the Nginx Proxy Manager and exports it to InfluxDB.
+This project analyzes the logs of the Nginx Proxy Manager and exports it to InfluxDB to be used in a Grafana Dashboard.
 It saves following Data:
 - source IP
 - target IP in your home network set in NPM